macovedj/doink/blog.md

 (export (;10;) "command" (func 9))
 ```

 After embedding information about our wit interface, we now see that an instance of the original wasm module is now exported.
 So now let's look at running the thing.
-You'll need to install a Bytecode Alliance project called jco.
+You'll need to install a Bytecode Alliance project called jco, as well as a shim package for interacting with wasi preview 2.

 ```
-npm install -g @bytecodealliance/jco
+npm install -g @bytecodealliance/jco npm i @bytecodealliance/preview2-shim
 ```

 We can use this to transpile our wasm component, which will generate some javascript that is capable of executing the functions we've exposed.